admin1

 Routine Checks and Best Practices

-2. For rubber snap-in stems, place the valve at 12:00 or 6:00 when breaking the bead.
-This keeps the sensor safe.
+2. Position rubber snap-in valves at 12:00 or 6:00 when breaking the bead.

-• Test the TPMS before and after any service to make sure it works.
+• Test TPMS before and after service.

 When to Replace or Service Tire Sensor Valves